What is the PCO Licence?

 The standard of English required is not advanced and equivalent to early secondary school.
 You will need to take a test with one of TfL’s approved language test providers.
 However, in many cases, your academic qualifications (such as GCSEs) can exempt you from having to take the English language test.
-Click here for more information.

-Finally, complete the application form on the TfL Website
+Complete the application form on the TfL Website

 Costs can vary depending on your choice of provider.
-E.g. some Medical tests can cost more than others.
+E.g. some medical tests can cost more than others.

-Your PCO Licence is only valid for 3 years.
+Your PCO Licence is valid for 3 years.
 To assist you, the Public Carriage Office (PCO) will send you your renewal forms a few weeks before the expiration date of your licence.

 Don't wait too long!